Angela Melvin, Founder

 Prior to starting Valerie's House, Angela spent several years working with non-profits, including the Wendt Center for Grief and Loss in Washington, DC as a board member, and Big Brothers Big Sisters as both a board member and its Lee County Community Director.
 Most recently, Angela was the Executive Director of the Fort Myers based Uncommon Friends Foundation.
 All of these positions presented unique challenges, as Angela guided the organizations to overcome hurdles and thrive.
 She has experience in grant writing, donor cultivation, and leading program development.
 Prior to working in non-profit, Angela spent 10 years as an on-air television news reporter, and as a Communications Director for a congressman in the U.S. House of Representatives on Capitol Hill in Washington, DC.

 Angela was honored as a News-Press "Person of the Year" Finalist in 2016, and a Gulfshore Business "40 under 40" in 2015.
-She holds a Bachelor of Science, Journalism and Communications, University of Florida, May 1998, Gainesville, Florida.
+She holds a Bachelor of Science in Journalism and Communications from the University of Florida in Gainesville, Florida.